ignite/cli/docs/docs/02-guide/03-hello-world.md

 **Introduction**

-In this tutorial, you'll build a simple blockchain using Ignite CLI that responds to a custom query with "Hello %s!", where %s is a name provided in the query.
+In this tutorial, you'll build a simple blockchain using Ignite CLI that responds to a custom query with "Hello %s!", where "%s" is a name passed in the query.
 This will enhance your understanding of creating custom queries in a Cosmos SDK blockchain.

 ## Setup and Scaffold